Chuka Umunna: Early life and career

 Umunna was born in Lambeth, south London, on 17 October 1978 and had a "typically middle-class, privileged upbringing".
 His father, Bennett, of the Nigerian Igbo ethnic group and owner of an import-export business, died in a road accident in Nigeria in 1992.
 He had come from an impoverished background in Ogbunka, arriving in Liverpool in the 1960s; he studied business administration at night school whilst taking jobs such as cleaning cars, eventually establishing his own company.
 Umunna's mother, Patricia Milmo, a solicitor, is of English-Irish background, daughter of High Court judge Sir Helenus Milmo QC.

-Umunna was educated at Hitherfield Primary School in Streatham, South London, and the Christ Church Primary School in Brixton Hill.
-He says his parents felt that the local state school had "given up on him" and as a result had moved him to the boys' independent senior school St Dunstan's College, in Catford in south-east London, where he played the cello.
+Umunna was educated at Hitherfield Primary School in Streatham, south London, and the Christ Church Primary School in Brixton Hill.
+He says his parents felt that the local state school had "given up on him" and as a result had moved him to the boys' independent senior school St Dunstan's College, in south-east London, where he played the cello.
 During this period he was also a chorister at Southwark Cathedral.
 As a teenager, he was a member of the Liberal Democrats.
 He was awarded an upper second-class Bachelor of Laws degree in English and French Law from the University of Manchester.
 After graduating, he studied for one term at the University of Burgundy in Dijon, before studying for a Master of Arts degree at Nottingham Trent University's law school.

-Following university, in 2005, Umunna began work as a solicitor for the City of London firm Herbert Smith.
+Following university, in 2002, Umunna began work as a solicitor for the City of London firm Herbert Smith.
 In 2006, he joined Rochman Landau (now Ashfords LLP), specialising in employment law and advising companies on contentious, transactional and advisory matters.
 From 2006, he began to write and provide commentary on the Labour Party, as well as broader social and economic issues, usually in his capacity as a member of the Management Committee of the Labour-aligned Compass think tank.
 He also wrote articles for the Financial Times, Tribune, The Voice, The Guardian, and the New Statesman, and began to appear on radio and television programmes as a commentator.
 He founded and edited the online political magazine, The Multicultural Politic.
 In 2007, he campaigned in support of Jon Cruddas's unsuccessful bid to become Labour deputy leader.